smetj/smetj.net/content/testing-graphite-with-metricfactory-revisited.rst

 Graphite behaves as expected in different scenarios.
 It becomes even more meaningful when you have a more complex environment with a number of relays with sharding and duplication policies.
-By generating batches of continuous mertics it's possible to get an idea about the throughput of your Graphite setup.
+By generating batches of continuous metrics it's possible to get an idea about the throughput of your Graphite setup.

 .. _Metricfactory: https://github.com/smetj/metricfactory